Barbacoa08/fighter-advice-cms/README.md

+This project was created using `npx create-payload-app` using the [ts-blog template](https://payloadcms.com/docs/getting-started/installation).

 # figher-advice-cms

-This project was created using create-payload-app using the ts-blog template.

 This is the CMS for the [Fighter Advice](https://github.com/Barbacoa08/fighter-advice) app by [barbajoe](https://rxresu.me/barbajoe/joseph-sebast-2023)

 ## how to Use

-`yarn all`: will run everything.
-Install, build, tests, ect `yarn start`: will start up localhost on port 3000 `yarn generate:types`: generates `payload-types.ts` which the `fighter-advice` site imports
+- `yarn all`: will run everything.
+Install, build, tests, ect
+- `yarn start`: will start up localhost on port 3000
+- `yarn generate:types`: generates `payload-types.ts` which the `fighter-advice` site imports

 ## docker